nextcloud/docker/README.md

 At first make sure you have chosen the right base image (fpm or apache) and added the features you wanted (see below).
 In every case you want to add a database container and docker volumes to get easy access to your persistent data.
 When you want to have your server reachable from the internet adding HTTPS-encryption is mandatory!
 See below for more information.

 ## Base version - apache
 This version will use the apache image and add a mariaDB container.
-The volumes are set to keep your data persistent.
+The volumes are set to keep your data persistent - and allow secure updates when running an new image.
 This setup provides **no ssl encryption** and is intended to run behind a proxy.

 Make sure to set the variables `MYSQL_ROOT_PASSWORD` and `MYSQL_PASSWORD` before you run this setup.